Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 The first 6 terms are the ones used previously when discussing the propagation of rays, and they can be easily adapted into the new system.
 The later terms are for image formation and to provide more control over the selection of rays.

+With the radiant term, it is then possible to calculate the image formed after the rays arrives at the image plane by taking an integral (discrete integral, since the rays are rather sparse) over the image plane.

+There is, however, one trivia.
+The pixels on an image are indexed as unitless integers, but the location of the rays on the image plane are decimal numbers representing physical measurements.
+While the rays can be iterated through one by one and determine its corresponding pixel location, this process is not going to be efficient at all as the time complexity is going to be $\theta \left( n \right)$ where $n$ is the number of rays.
+A different approach can be adapted here to do the same but with constant time complexity.

+Assume the positions of the intersection is represented as a 2D array $\mathbf{p} = \left( \mathbf{p_x}, \mathbf{p_y}, \mathbf{\Phi} \right) ^T$, the process is as follows:

+- Determine the pixel pitch of the imager by dividing its physical size by the number of pixels on the axis, this results in a $\mu = \frac{L}{p_L} < 1$ for virtually all digital sensors.
+- Divide the intersection points' position by the pixel pitch and accquire the scaled up intersection locations.
+- Offset the intersection points' position by half of the pixel count on each axis.
+For example, if the imager has a dimension of `960 x 540`, then offset the positions by `(480, 270)`.
+- Floor cast the positions from decimal to integer.

+Now, the position of the ray intersections directly represents the index of the pixel it falls into, an iterative look-up operation is thus converted to a simple hashing.

 <br />

 ### 3.3 - Aspherical Surface